-Skating is available from mid-December to mid-April, and skates can be rented from The Fairmont for C$11 for a half-day or C$15 for a full day.
+Skating is available from mid-December to mid-April, and skates can be rented from The Fairmont for C$15 for two hours or C$25 for a full day.

 Explore one of Canada’s most popular family-friendly ski resorts, Sun Peaks, while huddled under a blanket on a horse-drawn sleigh.